docker-archive/dcus-hol-2017/docker-networking/README.md

 This lab requires two Linux nodes with Docker 17.03 (or higher) installed.

-Also, please make sure you can connect ssh into the Linux nodes.
+Also, please make sure you can SSH into the Linux nodes.
 If you haven't already done so, please SSH in to **node0-a** and **node1-b**.

 ```
 $ ssh ubuntu@<node0-a IP address>